top of page

 • Leakproof

-• Opening large enough to fit in ice
+• Opening is large enough to fit in ice

 • Fits in standard cup holder (18oz)